Skip to content

 Our Board and Sub-groups:

-In spring 2023, the then Government announced plans that would see the economic development functions – led by Local Enterprise Partnerships – delivered through a mechanism agreed by respective upper-tier local authorities, in our case, Oxfordshire County Council.
+From 1 April 2025, we have operated under the trading name of ‘Enterprise Oxfordshire’, with the change marking the completion of a two-year process that saw the economic development functions – previously led by Local Enterprise Partnerships – altered so that they are to be overseen via a mechanism agreed by respective upper-tier local authorities, in this instance, Oxfordshire County Council.

 Our governance structure supports us to deliver this effectively.
 We have carefully crafted a number of sub-groups, each influencing different aspects of our work.